99991/SimpleTinyLlama/README.md

 # Notes

+- CUDA will be used if available, but requires approximately 6 GB of VRAM.
+If you do not have that much VRAM, you can set the computation device manually in [`main_chat.py`](https://github.com/99991/SimpleTinyLlama/blob/main/main_chat.py#L18).
 - Only inference is supported.
 Training is not supported.
 - Chat history is currently not supported.
 - Key/value caching is currently not supported.